OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/linking.md

 ✓ Transaction successful.
 Transaction hash: 0xc9fb0d3ada96ec4c67c1c8f1569f9cfaf0ff0f7b241e172b32a023b1763ab7ab
 ```

 > Note: You can also upgrade contracts from an EVM package.
-Upon a new release of openzeppelin-eth, if you want to update your ERC20 to include the latest fixes, you can just `zos link` the new version and use `zos upgrade` to get your instance to the newest code.
+Upon a new release of openzeppelin-eth, if you want to update your ERC20 to include the latest fixes, you can just `openzeppelin link` the new version and use `openzeppelin upgrade` to get your instance to the newest code.

 ## Wrapping up